ninya-io/ninya.io/README.md

 ####How?

 StackExchange does not offer a public search API (they have a paid candidate search though!).
-That means we have to find different ways to still provide the desired functionality.
-StackWho solves that problem by first fetching the N top users (reputation wise) and then hold them in memory so that they can be further analyzed.
-To get started click on "Start Search Index build" and see the number of cached users increasing.
-You can directly start running further location based filters on top of the already cached users.
-Running location searches does *NOT* influence the build process of the index.
-Consider the build process of the index as a backend task (even so it's not using worker threads) that you can start, pause, continue or completly reset.
-Please note that the StackExchange API will throttle the requests at some point which slows down the process.
-As an advice: you probably don't need to fetch more than 20.000 users.

-####Tag data

-The whole purpose of StackWho is finding users near your that *share your interests*.
-So you need to have a method to not only filter by location but also by tags.
-However, we simply can't fetch all the tag data among with all the users.
-That would be extremely slow.
-What you can do is fetch the tag data for selected users.
-Just select a bunch of users and click on "fetch tag data".
-The data gets written to the user and stays cached for the entire session.
+That means, we first have to fetch all their users (actually only the top 20,000) and combine them with their top 30 tags of the answers they have given.
+We store that information in a CouchDB on heroku.
+We then use a slim Node.js backend to serve our client requests.

 ####Developing